·

 How to Travel with a Cat (incl.
 Flying with a Cat)

 How do you travel with a cat on a plane?
 How do you take a cat on a road trip?
 How do you teach your cat to walk on a leash?
-My cat does all these activities on a regular basis and he behaves.
+My cat does all these activities regularly and he behaves.

 If your cat is still a kitten, you’re in luck of making him a true adventure cat.
 Kittens can adapt easier to new situations than adult cats.
 However, don’t worry, an adult cat can be easily trained as well, even if your furball is grumpy.